 Girls 5th Grade Volleyball

 The program involves girls attending local public schools and includes instruction and low-level match play.
 Registration will begin when school resumes in fall.
-There is no fee.

 This instructional program is co-sponsored by the Watertown High School Wrestling Team and coaching staff.
 Students currently enrolled in kindergarten through eighth grade are eligible.
 Sessions meet on Tuesday evenings at the high school from November through January.